 Post Graduate members must become professional members within three years of graduation, or their memberships will be terminated.
-Members of the Society of Collegiate Journalists are eligible to join the Society of Professional Journalists as post graduate members immediately upon graduation from a college or university.
+Members of the Society of Collegiate Journalists are eligible to join the Society as post graduate members immediately upon graduation from a college or university.

 Section Seven.
-Fellows of the Society of Professional Journalists shall be those on whom the Society wishes to confer high honor in recognition of their journalistic achievements.
+Fellows of the Society shall be those on whom the Society wishes to confer high honor in recognition of their journalistic achievements.

-No more than three Fellows may be elected each year.
-Election shall be by the board of directors.
-Nominations for Fellows may be made by any chapter or member, and it shall be up to the board of directors to solicit nominations.
+Election shall be by the Board.
+Nominations for Fellows may be made by any chapter, community, or member, and it shall be up to the Board to solicit nominations.

-A person elected to Fellowship who is not a member shall be initiated by the chapter designated by the board of directors, and the normal initiation requirements are waived in such instances.
-Dues are waived for one year.
+A person elected to Fellowship who is not a member shall be initiated by the chapter or community

 Section Nine.
-Associates shall not vote, hold national or chapter office, be delegates to the national convention, nor be counted in determining the voting strength of a chapter as defined under Article Ten, Section Three.
+Associates shall not vote, hold national, chapter or community office, be delegates to the national convention, nor be counted in determining the voting strength of a chapter or community as defined under Article Ten, Section Four.

 Associates may be: